How to make Global Payments for distributed teams easy

 - Local bank accounts in supported currencies.

-- Digital wallets connected to Rafiki OS.
+- Digital wallets connected to the project workflow.

-6. Stablecoins and Rafiki OS
+6. Stablecoins and Petl Pay

 7. Compliance and risk